brikis98/yevgeniy-brikman-homepage/_posts/2023-03-29-the-mom-test.md

 Alternatives to consider:

 - How do you currently do X?
 - Do you even solve it?
-Or is it not that big of a pain point and you mostly ignore it?
+Or is it not that big of a pain point, and you mostly ignore it?
 - If you do solve it, how do you do it?
 - Do you use any products to help you?